w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 At the end of the sync epoch, if $V$ has collected $n$ valid block arrival times, it should run the median algorithm using these blocks.
 In case it has fewer than $n$ blocks, it must wait until the required $n$ arrival times have been gathered.
 The validator does not run the median algorithm solely with the arrival times of finalized blocks.

 **Case 2:** If $V$ was offline at any point during a sync epoch and, upon reconnecting, its clock is no longer functioning properly, it should continue collecting the arrival times of valid blocks.
 The validator may temporarily adjust its clock using, for example, the arrival time of the last finalized block in GRANDPA, and resume block production accordingly.
 This temporary clock can be used until $n$ valid blocks are collected.
-Once this condition is met, the validator should re-adjust its clock based on the output of the median algorithm applied to these blocks.
+Once this condition is met, the validator should readjust its clock based on the output of the median algorithm applied to these blocks.

 With the temporary clock adjustment, it is possible to ensure that the difference between the time recorded by the adjusted clock and that of an honest party's clock is bounded by at most $2\delta_{max} + |\Sigma|$.